pipedude/evi-run/README.md

 ## 🚀 Quick Installation

-Get evi.run running in under 5 minutes with our streamlined Docker setup:
+Get evi-run running in under 5 minutes with our streamlined Docker setup:

 ### Prerequisites